wix-incubator/wix-rest-docs/guides/QueryVsSearch.md

   - Distinct count operations.
 - Facet generation for filtered navigation interfaces.
 - Higher latency compared to List and Query methods.
-- May include relevance scoring information in results.
 - Designed for discovery-oriented user experiences.
 - Suitable for building search boxes, filters, and exploratory interfaces.
 - Often supports highlighting of matched text in results.